 We didn't make time for the Queen's College, which offers craft and artisan workshops all day long, but this is a great way to delve in a little deeper (and walk a little less).
 If you want to do a workshop, it's a good idea to look over the workshop schedule online in advance, so that you can plan your day around catching one of these neat (and reasonably priced - most cost around $10) classes.

-But wait - there's more!
+But wait, there's more!
 I haven't even begun to discuss the shows, which take place on stages throughout the Faire.
 Entertainment ranges from magic shows to commedia dell'arte, from courtly music to bawdy comedies, from Shakespeare to jousting.
 The jousting all takes place in a ring at the far end of the Faire, with a story line that builds over the course of the day from courtly entertainment for the queen to a bloody duel to the death for the last show of the day.
-Stage shows of particular interest to kids are the Wizard of Wonder (magician), MooNie the Magnificent (clown), and Beauty and the Beast (self explanatory!).
+Stage shows of particular interest to kids are the the Magic Fool (magician), MooNie the Magnificent (clown), and Green Eggs and Hamlet (for a touch of Seuss meets Shakespeare!).
 Grab a schedule by the entrance to stay on top of your options.

-Another source of juvenile entertainment is a role-playing game called Renquest, in which a troll leads young thrill-seekers through the Faire on a mission to solve puzzles and defeat evil Orcs (which evidently have nothing to do with Robin Williams sitting face-down in a chair).
+Other sources of juvenile entertainment include escape rooms and a role-playing game called Renquest, in which young thrill-seekers travel through the Faire on a mission to solve puzzles and defeat evil Orcs (which evidently have nothing to do with Robin Williams sitting face-down in a chair).
 Kid's Quest is a younger kids' version of the game (ages 5-10) that only takes about 20 minutes to complete and includes a gratifying round of whacking things with swords.

 Food is plentiful and includes far more than the famed turkey legs.
 Count on finding pasta, soup in bread bowls, filled baked potatoes, artichokes, and all sorts of tasty finger foods.
 Our favorite dessert every year is the fabulous fruit gelato served in a slab of frozen fruit.
 Grown-ups can indulge in a mug of honey mead, too, if the many beers on tap look too 21st century.